shajra/nix-project/doc/project-developing.md

 If you're new to Nix consider reading the provided [introduction](nix-introduction.md).

 If you don't have Nix set up yet, see the provided [installation and configuration guide](nix-installation.md).
-To continue following this development guide, you will need Nix's experimental flakes feature enabled.
+You will need Nix's experimental flakes feature enabled to continue following this development guide.

 If you don't know how to use basic Nix commands, see the provided [usage guide](nix-usage-flakes.md).